-What is an Occupational Health or Safety Specialist?
+What Does it Take to Be an Occupational Health or Safety Specialist?

-Life As an Occupational Health or Safety Specialist: What Do They Do?
+Life As an Occupational Health or Safety Specialist

 - Develop or maintain hygiene programs, such as noise surveys, continuous atmosphere monitoring, ventilation surveys, or asbestos management plans.